 Gang crime can include simple violence, weapons possession or threats – essentially equating gang members with terrorists and traitors to the nation.

-Furthermore, anyone receiving social benefits (dagpenge) also won’t be allowed to become Danish – something some experts claim to be a form of double punishment, particularly given that many foreigners are often on the outer edges of the labour market.
+Furthermore, anyone receiving social benefits (including dagpenge) also won’t be allowed to become Danish – something some experts claim to be a form of double punishment, particularly given that many foreigners are often on the outer edges of the labour market.

 “Dagpenge is an insurance we help to finance ourselves.
 We are used to using a-kasser when people are let go due to cyclicals or seasons.
 We don’t punish the bricklayer for going on benefits during the winter because there isn’t any work,” Jytte Lindgård, the head of the association for immigration lawyers, told Berlingske newspaper.